liviamelos/liviamelos/README.md

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m studying JS, HTML, CSS, REACT and ANGULAR
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: liviamelo97@hotmail.com
-- 😄 Pronouns: ela/dela
+- 😄 Pronouns: she/her
 - ⚡ Fun fact: ...

 <!--GIF-->